Probiotics & Pregnancy

 In addition to a healthy diet during pregnancy, probiotic supplementation helps to ensure that mom has a healthy gut and that baby subsequently develops needed immunity through good bacteria formation that has been passed from mother to baby both in utero and breastfeeding (10).

-A recent study of 19 clinical trials found that pregnant and lactating women who had taken probiotics found a lower risk of their children developing eczema and subsequent allergies (11).
+A recent study of 19 clinical trials found that pregnant and lactating women who had taken probiotics found a lower risk of their children developing subsequent allergies (11).

 “Studies have shown that certain probiotic strains, such as Lactobacillus rhamnosus (HN001), taken during the last trimester and early breastfeeding, support the developing immune system (12).”

 Supplementing your diet with probiotics for pregnancy can be an easy part of your prenatal routine.
 We offer Mama Bird Probiotics, crafted for pregnant, breastfeeding, and postpartum mothers to provide gut and brain support for you and your baby.
-Inside, each small capsule are 50 billion+ CFUs with the multi-strain benefits of 15 different probiotic strains, including Lactobacillus rhamnosus (LRa05), to promote a healthy immune system and lasting, natural energy.
-The convenient, vegan, once-daily formula also promotes healthy blood glucose levels during pregnancy.
+Inside, each small capsule are 50 billion+ CFUs with the multi-strain benefits of 15 different probiotic strains, including Lactobacillus rhamnosus (LRa05), to support a healthy immune system.
+The convenient, vegan, once-daily formula also supports healthy blood glucose levels during pregnancy.

 Prenatal vitamins with probiotics

 Probiotics can help ease nausea associated with pregnancy.
-Mama Bird Prenatal Multi+ is a once-daily prenatal multivitamin with probiotics.
+Mama Bird Prenatal Multi+ is a once daily prenatal multivitamin with probiotics.
 In addition, Mama Bird Prenatal Multi+ is crafted with organic herbs and a digestive enzyme blend to be gentle on the stomach and help ease nausea.
-It is designed to support healthy neuro-development, promote energy production, and improve memory and brain processing speed with active methylated vitamins for a healthy pregnancy.
+It is designed to support healthy neuro-development, energy production, and memory and brain processing speed with active methylated vitamins.